My Town (Montgomery Gentry song): Commercial performance

 "My Town" debuted at No. 57 on the U.S. Billboard Hot Country Singles & Tracks for the week of June 8, 2002.
 It peaked at No. 5 on the chart.
 The song has sold 376,000 copies in the United States as of September 2017.

 Music video

 The music video was directed by Guy Guillet and features the duo on their tour bus, driving through what Montgomery Gentry calls "My Town."
 In the video, Eddie Montgomery points to the Perryville water tower and the Perryville sign.
 The video also shows the Perryville Elementary School.
 Perryville is in western Boyle County, Kentucky, in the United States and has a population of 751.
-Eddie was born only 10 minutes away from Perryville in Danville, Ky.
+Eddie was born only 10 minutes away from Perryville in Danville, Kentucky.
 Also shown in the video is Montgomery Gentry playing on a stage in Lexington, Kentucky, which is about 42 miles northeast of Perryville.
 Lexington was the hometown of Troy Gentry.